arabidopsis/blasttools/README.md

 ## Parallelization

 When blasting you can specify `--num-threads` which is passed directly to the blast command.
-If you want to parallelize over species or fasta files currently I suggest you use [GNU Parallel](https://www.gnu.org/software/parallel/) [[Tutorial](https://blog.ronin.cloud/gnu-parallel/)] e.g. build blast databases concurrently:
+If you want to parallelize over species, databases or fasta files: currently I suggest you use [GNU Parallel](https://www.gnu.org/software/parallel/) [[Tutorial](https://blog.ronin.cloud/gnu-parallel/)] e.g. build blast databases concurrently: